marcorvazquezs/Hacking_Toolbox/README.md

 Every section contains:

 - README.md
   - Vulnerability description and how to exploit it
-  - Snippets of payloads
+  - Snippets of payloads/exploits/attacks

 # Toolbox
   - [Enumeration](Enumeration/README.md)